-One of the most prevalent forms of oral cancer is oral squamous cell carcinoma (OSCC), for which the five-year survival rate has stubbornly remained at 50 percent for many years partly because diagnosis is usually made at a late stage.
-Better identification of both OSCC and the non-malignant lesions that can precede it would help to reduce the impact of the disease and optical techniques may offer a route to this goal.
+One of the most common types of oral cancer is oral squamous cell carcinoma (OSCC), for which the five-year survival rate has stubbornly remained at 50% for many years, partly due to late-stage diagnosis.
+Better identifying both OSCC and the non-malignant lesions that can precede it would help to reduce the disease’s impact, and optical techniques may offer a way to achieve this goal.

-A team of researchers has developed a Raman spectroscopy platform able to distinguish malignant and non-malignant lesions from healthy oral tissue, potentially offering a clinically valuable way to spot developing oral cancer.
+A group of researchers has created a Raman spectroscopy platform that can distinguish between malignant and non-malignant lesions in healthy oral tissue, potentially providing a clinically useful way to detect developing oral cancer.

-Raman spectroscopy is not only label-free and non-invasive, but it can potentially be used in ambient light conditions.
-This makes it promising for use as a potential screening tool in the dentist’s office.
-The ability of Raman spectra to reveal the molecular composition of tissues has already been put to good use in identifying relevant biomarkers in prostate, cervical and other cancers, as well as improving our understanding of chemotherapy.
-But the technique has not as yet been widely used for spotting OSCC.
+Raman spectroscopy is label-free and non-invasive and can also be used in low-light environments.
+As a result, it is promising as a screening tool in the dentist’s office.
+Raman spectra’s ability to reveal the molecular composition of tissues has already been used to identify relevant biomarkers in the prostate, cervical, and other cancers and improve our understanding of chemotherapy.
+However, the technique has yet to be widely used for detecting OSCC.

 According to the project team, the team has now evaluated a technique based on shifted-excitation Raman difference spectroscopy (SERDS), a background correction methodology for Raman spectroscopy developed in 1992 but applied to studies of the oral cavity for the first time.

 Related Content: Dental Age Estimation – 3D Cone Beam CT